mnemnion/loon/notes/clua/syntax.md

 Comments begin with `;`, continuing to the end of the line.

-Comments containing more than one `;`, with only whitespace between the `;` and the preceding newline, should be formatted in Markdown and otherwise conform to Clua documentation conventions.
+Comments containing more than one `;`, with only whitespace between the `;` and the preceding newline, should be formatted in Markdown and otherwise conform to Clu documentation conventions.

-The Clua runtime discards comments, which hold no place in the resulting syntax tree.
+The Clu runtime discards comments, which hold no place in the resulting syntax tree.